Post Traumatic Stress Disorder (PTSD)

 Recommended Books

-The book links on this page are Amazon Associate links; if you choose to make a purchase through them, I may earn a small commission which I use to fund my low-cost counselling resource lists.
-Your support is greatly appreciated.
+The book links on this page are Amazon Associate links; if you choose to make a purchase through them, I may earn a small commission, at no cost to you, which goes towards funding my public low-cost counselling resource lists.
+Your support means so much.
+Thank you!

-How To Keep House While Drowning: A Gentle Approach to Cleaning and Organizing by KC Davis (2022)
+How To Keep House While Drowning: A Gentle Approach to Cleaning and Organizing

 While Marie Kondo taught me to let go of a lot, KC Davis helped me to forgive myself, no matter the state of my home.
 A boon to neurodivergent folks, those struggling with mental health issues, or anyone else who is overwhelmed by life, therapist KC Davis, offers practical, forgiving strategies and care tasks that we can all use.
 Highly recommended.

-What My Bones Know: A Memoir of Healing From Complex Trauma by Stephanie Foo (2022)
+What My Bones Know: A Memoir of Healing From Complex Trauma

-A searing, no-holds-barred memoir of the author’s lived experience of complex PTSD.
+A searing, courageous, no-holds-barred memoir of the author’s lived experience of complex PTSD.
 She also shares her path to recovery.

-8 Keys to Safe Trauma Recovery: Take-Charge Strategies to Empower Your Healing by Babette Rothschild (2010)
+8 Keys to Safe Trauma Recovery: Take-Charge Strategies to Empower Your Healing

 A gentle approach to trauma resolution, emphasizing the importance of choosing strategies that work well for you personally.